Battle of Texel: Aftermath

 After the battle, Prince Rupert complained the French had not done their share of the fighting, and their performance is still disputed.
 While Prud'homme states the French fought hard, he accepts they allowed themselves to become separated from the English fleet.
 The main dispute is whether this was deliberate; D'Estrées had been ordered by Louis XIV to preserve the French fleet, and thus disobeyed Rupert's orders to attack the Dutch, claiming the wind was too weak.
 By the admission of several French officers, their fleet was not prominent in the action, but they attributed this to inexperience.

 The size of the Allied fleet and length of its battle line, combined with inadequacies in fighting instructions and signalling, made it hard to control.
 It deepened suspicions between the English and French, further undercutting popular support for the war, while ending any hopes of starving the Dutch through a naval blockade, making it an overwhelming strategic victory for the Dutch.
 This campaign was the highlight of De Ruyter's career, as acknowledged by the Duke of York, who concluded "he was the greatest that ever to that time was in the world".

 Despite losing four ships, the Spice Fleet arrived safely, bringing the much needed financial reprieve.
 In the months following, the Netherlands formed a formal alliance with Spain and the Holy Roman Empire.
 The threat posed by German and Spanish invasions from the south and east forced the French to withdraw from the territory of the Republic.
 The Third Anglo-Dutch War came to an end with the signing of the Treaty of Westminster between the English and the Dutch in 1674.
 Fourteen years later the Glorious Revolution, which saw Stadtholder William III ascend the throne of England, put an end to the Anglo-Dutch conflicts of the 17th century.
-Only in 1781 would the Dutch and British fleets fight each other again in the battle of Dogger Bank.
+Not until 1781 would the Dutch and British fleets fight each other again in the battle of Dogger Bank.